Tapi-class corvette

 Tapi-class corvettes are a class of two corvettes that were built for the Royal Thai Navy in the early 1970s.
-Both ships remain in service.

 Design and construction

 In 1969, Thailand ordered from the United States a single small PF 103-class frigate, of which four examples, the Bayandor class, had been built for Iran in the 1960s, with a second example being ordered in 1971.
 For procurement purposes, they were allocated the US Navy hull numbers PF 107 and PF 108.

 As built, single 3 inch/50 calibre Mk 34 automatic anti-aircraft guns were mounted fore and aft, each capable of firing 15 lb shells to a range of 14600 yd at a rate of 45 rounds per minute, backed up by a twin Bofors 40mm/L60 mount.
 Two triple Mark 32 torpedo tubes for anti-submarine torpedoes and a Hedgehog anti-submarine mortar comprised the ships' anti-submarine armament.
 AN/SPS-6 air-search radar and SQS-17 sonar comprised the ships' sensor suite.